Gorman: Steelers' Brown shows he's tough enough with TD

 “I might not get the ball as much as I want to.
 I've just got to stay positive,” Brown said.
 “We've got a great quarterback who don't blink.
 I know as the game continues on, it's going to present opportunities.
 And they found a way to get me the ball.”

-Lost amid the celebration of the Christmas Comeback was that the game-winner was the 50th touchdown pass from Roethlisberger Ben to Brown, breaking the team tandem record set by Hall of Famers Terry Bradshaw and Lynn Swann.
+Lost amid the celebration of the Christmas Comeback was the game-winner was the 50th touchdown pass from Roethlisberger to Brown, breaking the team tandem record set by Hall of Famers Terry Bradshaw and Lynn Swann.

 Brown also has eclipsed both 1,000 receiving yards and 100 receptions for the fourth consecutive season, and his 481 catches over that span is the most in NFL history.